eianlei/pydplan/doc/fillcalc2.md

 # FillCalc2
-FillCalc2.py is an auxiliary tool for interactive gas mixing calculations.
+FillCalc2.py is an auxiliary tool included in the [pydplan](https://github.com/eianlei/pydplan) for interactive gas mixing calculations.
 It will calculate how to blend a technical scuba diving gas mix given the current mix you have in tank and what you want.
-Several blendin methods are available.
+Several blending methods are available.

 FillCalc2 is a further development of an earlier project at github:
 [trimix-fill](https://github.com/eianlei/trimix-fill)